Nonlinear2/lyapunov-fractals/README.md

 ### Video generation
 Running the file `generate_fractal_video.py` creates and stores a gif cycling through slices of a 3D lyapunov fractal in the $z$ direction.
 ### Interactive pygame window
-Running the file `fractal_zoom.py` opens a pygame window with a fractal.
-Press the `left mouse button` to zoom, the `right mouse button` to dezoom and `tab` to cycle through the $z$ values of the fractal.
-To show the current coordinates, press `space`.
+Running the file `fractal_zoom.py` opens a pygame window with a fractal:
+- Press the `left mouse button` to zoom
+- Press the `right mouse button` to dezoom
+- Press `tab` to cycle through the $z$ values of the fractal
+- Press `space` to show the current coordinates.
+- Press `s` to generate a higher resolution image of the current fractal, and press `s` again to save the image.
+- Press `c` to cycle the pattern.

 # Details
 The main class is `ComputeFractals`.
 Its parameters are the following:
 - `x_min`, `x_max`, `y_min`, `y_max`, `z_min`, `z_max` define the region in which fractals will be computed.
 These values need to be between 0 and 4.
-- size: the size of the generated images in pixels.
+- `size`: the size of the generated images in pixels.
-- colors: a list of hex colors
+- `colors`: a list of hex colors
-- color_resolution: how many different shades of the color list `self.COLORS` are used.
+- `color_resolution`: how many different shades of the color list `self.COLORS` are used.
-- pattern: a string of "x", "y", and "z".
+- `pattern`: a string of "x", "y", and "z".
 The pattern defines which fractal is generated.
-- num_iter: defines at which precision the pixel values are computed.
+- `num_iter`: defines at which precision the pixel values are computed.

 These parameters can be modified after the class construction by accessing them directly, except for:
 - num_iter which can not be changed.
-- the x and y boundaries, that you can change with the `set_region` method.
+- the $x$ and $y$ boundaries, that you can change with the `set_region` method.
 - the pattern, that you can change with the `set_pattern` method.

 The main method of `ComputeFractals` is `compute_fractal(z)`, which computes